-Two field experiments were initiated in October 1993 and 1994 at the Agronomy Research Station in Stillwater and Perkins, OK to estimate plant N loss from several wheat cultivars as a function of N applied, and to characterize NUE as affected by time of N fertilization.
+Two field experiments were initiated in October 1993 and 1994 at the Agronomy Research Station in Stillwater and Perkins to estimate plant N loss from several wheat cultivars as a function of N applied, and to characterize NUE as affected by time of N fertilization.
 Four wheat varieties (Karl, 2180, TAM W-101, and Chisholm) were evaluated at both locations.
 In addition to these four, 'Longhorn' was also evaluated at Perkins.
-At both locations, plot sizes were 1.13 x 15.2 m (5 rows/plot).
-All cultivars and experimental populations were evaluated at preplant N rates of 0, 30, 60 and 120 kg ha-1 (Stillwater) and 0, 45, 90 and 180 kg ha-1 (Perkins).
+At both locations, the plot size was 1.13 x 15.2 m (5 rows/plot).
+All cultivars and experimental populations were evaluated at preplant N rates of 0, 30, 60, and 120 kg·ha-1 (Stillwater) and 0, 45, 90, and 180 kg·ha-1 (Perkins).
 Urea ammonium nitrate (UAN, 28-0-0) was used as the N source applied at planting for all N treatments.
 A complete factorial arrangement of treatments was used (N rate x genotype) in a randomized complete block experimental design with four and three replications for Stillwater and Perkins, respectively.
-Soil classification, initial soil characteristics, harvest areas and harvest dates are reported for Stillwater and Perkins in Tables 1 and 2.
-Sufficient area was available in each plot to accommodate forage harvest and grain yield in separate areas of each plot.
-Forage harvests were obtained by hand clipping all plants 2 cm above the ground at anthesis.
-Subsamples from each respective harvest were collected for moisture and total N analysis.
-All forage and grain samples were ground in a large Wiley mill and later in an automated grinding unit to obtain finely ground forage, grain and straw subsamples.
-Total N was determined on forage, grain and straw samples using a Carlo-Erba NA 1500 dry combustion analyzer (Schepers et al., 1989).
-Nitrogen use efficiency was analyzed according to an expanded model of Moll et al. (1982).
-Nitrogen use efficiency for grain yield was partitioned into various components as follows:
+Soil

+TABLE 1.
+Soil chemical characteristics and classification at Stillwater and Perkins, OK.